-|This young specimen (white spines) was found in June growing from
+|This young specimen (white spines) was found in June growing from the

-|These mature specimens (brown spines) of Hydnellum spongiosipes were
+|These mature specimens (brown spines) of Hydnellum spongiosipes

-found growing in oak savanna, Lake County; August.
+were found growing in oak savanna, Lake County; August.

 |The spores of Hydnellum spongiosipes have

-warts, described technically as tuberculate.
+large warts, described technically as tuberculate.

 |See Hydnellum spongiosipes at